Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-1.md

-# Challenge 1: Setup and Start using GitHub Copilot
+# Challenge 1: Getting Started with GitHub Copilot

-### Estimated Time: 30 minutes
+### Estimated Time: ? minutes

 ## Introduction

-**GitHub Copilot** is a revolutionary AI-powered coding companion seamlessly integrated into Visual Studio Code, aiming to elevate the coding experience for developers.
-By harnessing the power of machine learning, Copilot assists developers in crafting code by intelligently suggesting completions and generating contextually relevant code snippets.
+**GitHub Copilot** is a groundbreaking AI-powered coding companion seamlessly integrated into Visual Studio Code, designed to enhance your coding experience.
+By leveraging machine learning, Copilot assists developers in crafting code by intelligently suggesting completions and generating contextually relevant code snippets.

-Now, picture this coding scenario: you are working on a complex project, and you encounter a coding puzzle that requires meticulous attention to detail.
-GitHub Copilot steps in as your coding ally, providing insightful suggestions and autocompletions that align seamlessly with the coding context.
-This not only enhances your coding efficiency but also serves as a valuable learning tool, offering a deeper understanding of coding structures and patterns.
+Imagine navigating a complex coding project and encountering puzzles that demand meticulous attention to detail.
+GitHub Copilot steps in as your coding ally, offering insightful suggestions and autocompletions tailored to the coding context.
+This not only boosts coding efficiency but also serves as a valuable learning tool, providing a deeper understanding of coding structures and patterns.

 But that's not all—explore the integration of GitHub Copilot with GitHub Codespaces, a feature that extends the collaborative potential of your coding environment.
 This integration opens up new avenues for collaborative coding, enabling teams to work seamlessly on projects regardless of geographical boundaries.

-In this challenge, your mission is to embark on a journey of exploration and implementation with GitHub Copilot.
-Begin by setting up this powerful coding assistant within Visual Studio Code, a popular choice among developers.
-As you dive into the setup process, you'll be prompted to log in with your GitHub account, establishing a bridge between your coding endeavors and the collaborative ecosystem of GitHub.
-You will explore GitHub Codespaces integration, and try out Copilot in various coding scenarios.
+In this challenge series, you'll dive into GitHub Copilot's capabilities, starting with the setup and exploration of its features.
+From collaborative coding with GitHub Codespaces to experimenting with Copilot's suggestions and creating code for various tasks, you'll embark on a journey to harness the full potential of this revolutionary coding assistant.

 ## Prerequisites